1995eaton/chromium-vim/README.md

 " literal " " character, to enter buffer completion mode map gb :buffer<Space>

-" The unmaps the default 'k' mapping unmap k
+" This unmaps the default 'k' mapping unmap k

+" This unmaps the default 'h', 'j', 'k', and 'l' mappings unmap h j k l

 " This remaps the default 'f' mapping to the current 'F' mapping map f F